 Sector feedback also informs national-level working groups such as the High Streets Task Force: supporting communities to transform the high streets.

-If you are not part of our business groups, and would like to feedback on how COVID-19 coronavirus has impacted on your business and your industry, please drop an email to our Business Group Manager firstname.lastname@example.org
+If you are not part of our business groups, and you would like to feedback on how COVID-19 coronavirus has impacted on your business, and your plans for recovery, please drop an email to our Business Group Manager firstname.lastname@example.org

 Advanced Engineering and Manufacturing

 Identify and address skills shortages within the sector, engaging with academia to address these gaps and incorporate the manufacturing initiatives into the STEM learning environment.
 To ensure the right talents and capabilities are developed and retained within the county, avoiding skills seepage.To assist in the development and implementation of the county’s Local Industrial Strategy.

 Work with partners to develop a food strategy for the county: using food as the vehicle for driving positive social, economic and environmental change.Supporting sustainable rural businesses with their growth potential; identifying areas of opportunity and support from associated organisations.To assist in the development and implementation of the county’s Local Industrial Strategy Agri-tech strand.

 Work with the full spectrum of banks and financial organisations within the county to offer holistic support and advice to businesses.
 Offering financial guidance to Growth Hub clients through ‘clinics’ offering impartial financial advice and signposting.To assist in the development and implementation of the county’s Local Industrial Strategy.
 Work closely with GFirst LEP Investment panel to offer investment recommendations to the Board.

 Business Membership Group